vkhazin/shared-bank-account/readme.md

   ```
 * get(account_id: str, admin_user_id: str): dict
   ```
-  * User id must be on the account user list with type == Administrator
+  * User id must be 'active' on the account user list with type == Administrator
   ```
 * update(account_id: str, admin_user_id: str, account_details: dict): dict
 * close(account_id: str, admin_user_id: str)
 * deposit_funds(account_id: str, user_id, amount: float)
   ```
-    * User must be on the list of account users for the account
+    * User must be 'active' on the list of account users for the account
   ```
 * withdraw_funds(account_id: str, user_id, amount: float): dict
   ```
     * User must not exceed limit as defined in the withdraw limits
     * Withdraw limit is compared to the total of all transactions for the given user for the day, week, or month
   ```
 * view_available_balance(account_id: str, user_id: str): dict
   ```
     * Available balance is a delta between withdraw limits
     * And total sum of withdraw transaction for the given user and account for the day, week, or month
   ```
 * view_transaction_history(**kwargs): list of dict
   ```